Grieg Group: Grieg Maritime Group

 Grieg Maritime Group started as a shipping company in the early 1960s, building up a fleet of multipurpose vessels.
 Grieg Star is still one of the major operators within the open hatch shipping segment through G2 Ocean, the Grieg Group's joint venture with Gearbulk and the largest open hatch shipping company.
 Today, the company is organized into separate and semi-autonomous companies.
 Through Grieg Ship-owning and Grieg Star, Grieg Maritime Group develops ship-owning and ship management operations, and provides sustainability services to the maritime sector through its subsidiaries Grieg Edge and Grieg Green.

 Grieg Logistics

 Grieg Logistics is a provider of ship services and industrial terminal operations to the oil and gas, shipping, offshore, maritime and general industries.
 In Norway, Grieg Logistics serves the country with a large number of local offices.
 Grieg Logistics is organized into business areas, covering Grieg Strategic Services, Grieg Connect, Mosjøen Industriterminal, and Grieg Ships Services.

 Grieg Kapital

-Grieg Kapital is a unifying investment and asset management company within the Grieg Group.
+Grieg Kapital is an investment and asset management company within the Grieg Group.
 The company's mandate is to safeguard and develop its financial asset portfolio.